 - While impaired by a combination of drugs and alcohol

 - While impaired by any controlled substance, including prescription medications

 Watercraft includes a boat, personalized watercraft, passenger vessel, or jet ski.

 Maryland law clearly states that if you choose to operate a boat in Maryland waterways, you have automatically consented to be tested for drugs and alcohol by law enforcement officials for BUI.
 A refusal to submit to testing can result in a suspension of your boating privileges for up to one year.
 However, unlike in DUI cases, law enforcement cannot compel someone to take a breathalyzer test unless they have been involved in an accident involving serious injury or death.

 PENALTIES FOR BUI

 Penalties for a BUI are similar to penalties for a DUI offense.
 You can be subject to up to one year in jail or $1,000 fine for your first offense.
 A second offense will lead to double the penalties.
 For a third or subsequent offense, the penalty is up to 3 years in jail and a $3,000 fine.
 In addition, you can have your boating license or privilege to operate on Maryland waterways suspended or revoked entirely.

 CONTACT AN EXPERIENCED CRIMINAL ATTORNEY

 If you’ve been arrested for boating under the influence, you should consult with an experienced criminal attorney.
-The attorneys at Alpert Schreyer, LLC, will work hard to get you the best possible outcome.
+The attorneys at Alpert Schreyer Poe, will work hard to get you the best possible outcome.
 Contact us online or call us at (301) 321-7277 for a free consultation.